Coolbylaki/TinDog/README.md

 <!-- LICENSE -->
 ## License:

-Distributed under the MIT License.
+Distributed under the MIT License!
 See `LICENSE.txt` for more information.